Team Amazing Grace - In honor of a very Amazing little girl!

 Grace is now 12 years old and doing well.
-She just started 7th grade and is doing very well in middle school, not only academically but also athletically and socially.
+She is in the 7th grade and is doing very well in middle school, not only academically but also athletically and socially.
 All of these were areas in which we were told might present a probelm for her.
 Thankfully she continues to prove all of those assumptions wrong.
 Grace has become quite the golfer and will be competing in her first junior league this Spring.
 She will also be playing volleyball for her school along with her twin sister, Abby.
 In addition to athletics, Grace loves art and music.
 She is back to playing the piano and loves to design and make things on her Cricut machine!

 It's hard to believe that all of her surgeries were so long ago.
 The memories are still so vivid in this mommy's mind!
 As we approach the annual CHD walk, I wanted to re-share my little girl's story.
 CHD's are not an "illness" that can be cured with medicine or surgeries.
 They are a lifelong conditions that require a lifetime of doctor visits, medicines, looming procedures and surgeires and so much more.

 Grace truly is an "Amazing" kid!!
 CHD babies are strong little fighters, and awareness needs to continue to be spread!
 They truly are little heroes!